 - Uses a wide framework, exploring how these issues have been shaped by the past, and how they exist in different ways around the world, encouraging analysis and reflection.

-High level academic level 3 and postgraduate students of hospitality, wine (both in production and marketing), wine tourism and gastronomy.
-Applicable for courses such as Gastronomy, Food & Drink in Society, The Business of Wine & Tourism, The Global Wine Trade, Licensed retailing management, Food and Consumer Policy.
+High level academic – level 3 and postgraduate students of hospitality, wine (both in production and marketing), wine tourism and gastronomy.
+Applicable for courses such as – Gastronomy, Food & Drink in Society, The Business of Wine & Tourism, The Global Wine Trade, Licensed retailing management, Food and Consumer Policy.
 Some practitioners/members of key societies (see author’s connections/links)

 - 30th June 2006

 Since this is a textbook, don't expect dreamy images of vineyards of photos of idyllic cellars.
 What you'll find instead is a discussion of how wine productions and comsumption are shaped by historical, geographical and cultural factors, along with an intellectual look at the mythology surrounding the making and drinking of wine.
 If wine appeals to your brain as much as to your palate, this book will provide a challenging and interesting take on the topic.-Wine Spectator, January 2007